cdnbye/documentation/en/FAQ.md

 will never bring a delay to a video stream.

 ### What happens if a user‘s browser doesn't support WebRTC?
-A: If that happened, the user will seamlessly fallback to normal HTTP request without any side effect.
+A: If that happens, the user will seamlessly fallback to normal HTTP request without any side effect.